- Rebecca Tomasis

 A clear call to action (CTA) communicates exactly how someone can engage with your skills or services.
 This is especially useful for marketers, freelancers or consultants seeking to generate leads on LinkedIn.

-If your career is tied closely to a specific city or region, a skyline banner can root your profile in that location.
-This works particularly well for real estate agents, event organizers or those working in industries tied to local markets.
+If your career is closely tied to a specific city or region, a skyline banner can root your profile in that location.
+This works well for real estate agents, event organizers or those working in industries tied to local markets.

 A well-chosen quote can convey your values, highlight your personality and inspire those viewing your profile.
 Pair meaningful words with a complementary background image to make the banner feel authentic.

 Feature imagery of tools or equipment directly tied to your work, whether digital or physical.
 A software engineer might show snippets of code, a writer could use an image of a typewriter or keyboard and a photographer may showcase their camera gear.
-Tools make your expertise immediately identifiable, building credibility.
+Tools immediately identify your expertise, building credibility.

 Collaboration is often a vital part of professional success.
 Include a photo or graphic that highlights your team to underscore your role in larger projects and your ability to work well with others.

-13. Promote your product or service with compelling visuals
+13. Promote your product or service with visuals

 For those operating a product-based business, showcasing the product creatively can be extremely impactful.
 Use professional imagery, lifestyle shots or even dynamic flat-lays to feature what you’re offering.